 Depending on the divorce settlement and the state where you live, your ex-husband may be entitled to a portion of your employer-sponsored 401(k).
-He could also receive part of your IRA, pension or other retirement plan through a Qualified Domestic Relations Order (QDRO) ordered by a judge.
+He could also receive part of your IRA, pension, or other retirement plan through a Qualified Domestic Relations Order (QDRO) ordered by a judge.

 While you may not want to see half of those hard-earned retirement savings go to your ex, take heart, since splitting retirement savings in a divorce is a two-way street.
-You may also be entitled to a portion of your ex-husband’s 401(k), pension or other retirement plan.
+You may also be entitled to a portion of your ex-husband’s 401(k), pension, or other retirement plan.

 4. Widows and divorced women rely more heavily on social security

-Married women surveyed relied on Social Security benefits for around 50% their retirement income, according to the NIRS report.
+Married women surveyed relied on Social Security benefits for around 50% of their retirement income, according to the NIRS report.
 But Social Security benefits comprised 53% of divorced women’s retirement income and nearly 60% for widows.